get to know us!

 Outside of her school career Aria is actively involved with a 9/11 families charity as a mentor working with individuals who lost a family member as they navigate educational, career and life decisions.

 Aria has always lived by the adage that no child or adolescent is defined by a diagnosis, event or social status - she personalizes her work to each student, she incorporates her extensive training, organization skills, as well as her passion for creativity to advocate and engage each and every student and to provide the support needed for their success.

 Michelle Edmonds is a consultant at the New York City Department of Health and Mental Hygiene.
 Her role as a consultant affords her opportunity to oversee contracts that provide educational, vocational and mental health services to young adults.
 Prior to this, Michelle worked in the Office of Student Services at both of her alma maters, SUNY at Binghamton University and the University of Michigan.
 She was also a Supervisor for a tutoring program at New York City College of Technology.

 Thank you for your interest in New Frontiers in Learning!
 The following are required for admission into the program:

-1. Application: Interested candidates must submit a brief application which includes contact information, high school/college information, and academic and social interests, strengths, etc.
+1. Application: Interested candidates must submit a brief application (see below).

 2. Transcripts: Applicants must submit transcripts from all high school and college institutions attended.